everpub/openscienceprize/proposal.md

 occurs if individuals go off to build the missing feature in their own project.

+## Solution

 This project will build tools and guides that are useful to scientists from day one of their analysis (so they use them for purely selfish reasons) and as a "waste product" allows others to reuse that particular data analysis.

+## Licenses

+This project will build on top of a tradition of open source tools.
+We will contribute to existing open-source projects under their license.
+All newly created material and projects will be licensed under BSD3 for code and CC4 BY for other material.

+## Conclusion

+This will be amazing!

 ------------------